BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

-**February 5th, 2023**
+**February 15th, 2023**
 * **Roulette:**
-  * **Select Missions:** Renamed/rephrased the default all locations toggle.
-  * **About & Help:** The README version wasn't updated to reflect the new World Of Assassination compatibility.
+  * **Roulette Settings:**
+	  * **Roulette Music**: Added a new track combining the "Mild" & "Hot" versions of the loading screen music from Freelancer.
 * **Other Fixes:**
-  * Minor CSS fix for locked mission selection.
+  * Elusive Targets weren't setup properly to avoid difficulty/saving related Complications/Challenges.
+  * Some "Gameplay Challenges" images still used HITMAN 2's hot magenta HUD coloring.
+These very tiny instances were changed to III/WoA's red.
 * **Current Plans:**
-  * Enjoying Freelancer.
-No way to incorporate it into the Roulette.
-If anything, I hope it had some influence on Freelancer.
+  * Still enjoying Freelancer.
+No way to incorporate it into the Roulette (Random of Random doesn't work).
+If anything, I hope the Roulette had some influence on Freelancer.
 >**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
 >* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
 >* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
 >* Have troubles or questions about the Stream Overlay.

+**February 5th, 2023**
+* **Roulette:**
+  * **Select Missions:** Renamed/rephrased the default all locations toggle.
+  * **About & Help:** The README version wasn't updated to reflect the new World Of Assassination compatibility.
+* **Other Fixes:**
+  * Minor CSS fix for locked mission selection.

 **January 28th, 2023**
 * **Roulette:**